 Note: While competitor profiles can be inherited down your workspace hierarchy, they can only be charted in the parent line where they were created.

 Visualize your competition

-Once your competitors are defined, you can visualize the competitive landscape by clicking the Chart view icon on the top left of the screen.
+Once you have completed your competitor profiles, you can visualize the competitive landscape by clicking the Chart view icon on the top-left of the screen.

 The competitive matrix allows Aha! users to visualize where different competitors stack up against their own products.
-Clicking Show your products on the left side brings up a list of all of the products you have defined in your Aha! account.
+Clicking Show your products on the left side brings up a list of all of the product workspaces you have defined in your Aha! account.

-The titles for each of the quadrants on the matrix can be customized to align with how you organize competitors.
+You can customize the titles for each of the quadrants on the matrix to align with how you organize competitors.
 If you defined your own competitor threat scorecard, you can set the scoring metrics as the horizontal and vertical axis and drag and drop competitors to adjust their scores.
 The chart options allow you to toggle the display of names and logos as well as reverse the horizontal and vertical scales.

-Note: If you create your own scorecard, be sure to use a large point scale — we recommend at least 1-100.
-The matrix chart has an underlying grid system that allows the drag-and-drop functionality to alter scores.
-If your score range is too small, like 1-10, there will essentially be a 10x10 grid that the competitors will snap to when dropped.
-This causes less flexibility on where the competitors are displayed visually.
+The default scorecard tracks four separate metrics, though you can of course edit the default scorecard to adjust the simple equation or create an advanced equation of your own.
+If you create your own scorecard, be sure to use a large point scale (We recommend at least 1-100).
+The matrix chart has an underlying grid system that allows the drag and drop functionality to alter scores.
+If your score range is too small, such as 1-10, there will essentially be a 10x10 grid that the competitors will snap to when dropped which causes less flexibility on where the competitors are displayed visually.
 A scale of 1-100 makes the grid a 100x100, which allows much more granular control over where the competitors are arranged visually.